 Learning & Teaching ModesPre-service teachers must complete 10 days of placement (approximately 75 hours) and attend via ZOOM two 3-hour pre-placement compulsory workshops and complete the equivalent of two 3-hour pre-placement workshop tasks at the commencement of the course.
 Attendance at the ZOOM two 3-hour pre-placement workshops is compulsory requiring registration.
 Attendance at these workshops are a hurdle assessment for attending placement.
 Pre-service teachers are expected to continuously develop their professional e-Portfolio addressing all 7 Graduate Level Australian Professional Standards for Teachers (APST).

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-WORKLOAD TOTAL HOURS 4 weeks x 3 hours of Pre-placement workshops/lectures 12 hours Preparation, reading and planning (pre and during placement) 50 hours 10 days placement
+WORKLOAD TOTAL HOURS 2 x 3 hours of Pre-placement workshops/lectures plus 6 hours of out of workshop tasks 12 hours Preparation, reading and planning (pre and during placement) 50 hours 10 days placement

 (includes observation, teaching, assessment, extracurricular, professional development)